Privacy and Security Policy

 We use "temporary cookies" on some parts of St. Louis stlouis-mo.gov, and such temporary cookies expire upon the end of the browsing session.

 To find more information about cookies visit https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies

 We do not collect any personal information from a visitor to our site unless that visitor explicitly and intentionally provides it.
 Under no circumstances do we collect any personal data revealing political opinions, religious or philosophical beliefs, health status, or sexual orientation.
 If you are simply browsing our site, we do not gather any personal information about you.

-There are several ways in which you may explicitly and intentionally provide us with, and consent to our collection of certain personal information:
+There are several ways in which you affirmatively provide us with, and consent to our collection of certain personal information:

 Sending You Responses and Updates

 We generally respond to any e-mail questions, requests for services, and other inquiries that we receive.
 We may also retain this correspondence to improve our services, and website, and for other disclosed purposes.
 We may retain contact information so that we can send individual updates or other important information.

 Retention of records follows the City's records retention schedule.
 Retention timelines can vary depending on what kind of information you provide.